 class="inline-flex items-center gap-2 rounded-xl border px-4 py-2"

-content_class="aria-hidden:hidden block min-w-48 rounded-xl border bg-background p-1 shadow-xl"
+content_class="aria-hidden:hidden not-aria-hidden:block min-w-48 rounded-xl border bg-background p-1 shadow-xl"

 >